cosmos/cosmos-sdk/docs/docs/building-modules/collections/04-item.md

 }
 ```

-The first key difference we notice is that we specify only one type parameter, which is the value we're storiing.
+The first key difference we notice is that we specify only one type parameter, which is the value we're storing.
+The second key difference is that we don't specify the `KeyCodec`, since we store only one item we already know the key
+and the fact that it is constant.